hweidner/check-mk-goodies/README.md

 The k8s Check was developed and tested using Kubernetes (and kubectl) version 1.19.0 and 1.18.8.
 Details might differ with other versions, thus some adaptions might be needed.

-## Notes on Checkmk 2.0

-There was a bug in the Linux Agent of Checkmk versions 2.0.0 and 2.0.0p1.
-When using log output (multiline) in Local Checks, the format required by Checkmk has changed from Check 1.6 or older to Checkmk 2.0.0 and 2.0.0p1.
-In Checkmk up to 1.6, a verbatim `\n` (backslash and n) was required to start the long output and to separate lines.
-E.g. the following was a legal Local Check script:

-	#!/bin/bash
-	echo '1 TestCheck - Test description\nTest multiline output\nsecond line'

-With Checkmk 2.0.0 and 2.0.0p1, two backslash characters were required:

-	#!/bin/bash
-	echo '1 TestCheck - Test description\\nTest multiline output\\nsecond line'

-This bug has been fixed in Checkmk version 2.0.0p2.
-It was reverted to the old behaviour up to Checkmk 1.6.
-Be sure to install the Checkmk Agent that comes with server 2.0.0p2 on all monitored systems.